Podnart

 Podnart ([pɔˈdnaɾt]) is a village in the Municipality of Radovljica in the Upper Carniola region of Slovenia.

 Name

 Podnart was attested in written sources in 1763–87 as Podnart and Podnarth.
 The name is a fused prepositional phrase that has lost case inflection, from pod 'below' + nart 'end of a mountain chain, level area between mountains and a valley'.
 In this case, it refers to the settlement's location below the hills between the Sava River and Lipnica Creek.
+Lešnica Creek empties into the Sava opposite Podnart.